 The mandatory PFPP week starts one week before your training, and your employing Trust will send you full details.
 It is paid.
 It is also compulsary, so do not organise a wedding, holiday or other during this time.
 Ask your trusts for more details on times of attendance and shadowing once you know your allocation.
 These details are not held centrally.

-If you are an overseas doctor, ie you trained at a non-uk [4 nations] medical school, we offer you three weeks paid shadowing with a specially tailored course to adjust to the NHS processes.
+If you are an overseas doctor, ie you trained at a non-uk [4 nations] medical school, we offer you an additional 2 weeks paid shadowing with a specially tailored course to adjust to the NHS processes.
 We very much value the perspective and ideas that both our EU and non-EU colleagues bring to medicine in the UK and wish to celebrate your arrival and orientate you in the NHS before you start.
 This includes simulation, core procedure, communication and GMC workshops.
 Although only the PfPP week is mandatory [and you join your colleagues for this], we strongly recommend that you attend our longer paid induction.
 Our portfolio FTPD for overseas doctors, Dr R Makker leads this process from her base at W Herts NHS Trust.

 Asked to See the Patient (ATSP) is an HEE patient safety and peer-delivered initiative aimed at incoming Foundation Year One (FY1) doctors to support their transition from being medical students to doctors.
 It is delivered by out-going F1s through workshops as part of their induction week.